-In this situation, all implicit functionality matches between base and derived types, and therefore, there are no problems.
+In this case, all implicit functionality matches between base and derived types, and hence, there are no problems.
 Public derivation of exception types is for building the exception-type hierarchy, and restricting public inheritance to only exception types enhances the distinction between the class and exception hierarchies.
-Single private/protected inheritance among homogeneous kinds of exception types is not supported, e.g.:
+Single private/protected inheritance among homogeneous kinds of exception types is not supported: